usr-thomas/ApertureOSnew/README.md

 Download the **aperture.txt** ascii art which is the aperture science ascii art which looks like this: ![image](assets/ascii.png)

 ****Note: The ascii file does NOT come automatically with the orange**
+****Note2 : There's also an ascii file called ```aperturewithA.txt```.
+This is literally the same logo but with the A on the side, just like the version of the logo ingame with aperture science on the side.
+Keep in mind this was just a silly thing i made, and IS NOT FORMATTED TO FIT AS WELL AS THE NORMAL APERTURE FILE. your ascii art will take 90% of the terminal.
+I dont recommend using it.**

 Right now there are two available configs.
 These configs are for the blue and orange versions of the aperture science logos.
 The cyan one looks like this: